tier4/caret_doc/docs/visualization/path/response_time.md

     However, both will be referred to as "response time" for simplicity in this document.
 <prettier-ignore-end>

-Three cases of response time is defined; `best-to-worst`, `best`, and `worst`.
-With `best` case, CARET samples shortest time elapsed in a targeted path.
-With `worst` case, the previous message input timing is taken into account. `best-to-worst` case includes most of all cases between `best` and `worst`.
+As a visualization of the graph, four different cases can be specified in the `case` argument.
+Default value is 'all'; 'all', 'best', 'worst', and 'worst-with-external-latency'.

+- `all` case
+  - CARET displays the elapsed time from all input times in the same cycle.
+- `best` case
+  - CARET displays the elapsed time that is the shortest of all input times in the same cycle.
+- `worst` case
+  - CARET displays the elapsed time that is the longest of all input times in the same cycle.
+- `worst-with-external-latency` case
+  - CARET displays the elapsed time from the last input time of a previous cycle.

-This section shows two methods to visualize response time, `Histogram` and `Stacked Bar`.
+This section shows three methods to visualize response time, `Histogram`, `Stacked Bar` and `TimeSeries`.
 Execute the following script code to load trace data and an architecture object before calling this method.

 ```python